LucGosso/Gosso.EPiServerAddOn.DownloadIfMissingFileBlob/Project/readme.txt

 ## Remember the configuration

 Check out web.config <episerver.framework><blob><providers>
-Change **UrlResolverUrl** and **ProdUrl** to your public production server address.
+Change **ProdUrl** to your public production server address.

-Make a deploy of urlresolver.ashx and the dll to that production server.
+You will need release the addon (dll) on the production server before you give it a try.
+  - The easy way, drop the dll in bin-folder on prodserver.

 Enjoy!